 The ONKALO construction is divided into different phases.
-The purpose of these inspections is to ensure that all the arrangements and conditions at the construction site are in order for the next construction phase to start (previous phase is properly completed).
+The purpose of the inspections related to these phases is to ensure that all the arrangements and conditions at the construction site are in order for the next construction phase to start (previous phase is properly completed).

-Examples of this type of inspections are inspecting the preparedness to begin shotcreting of a specified tunnel section, and inspecting the preparedness to start a new excavation piece-work.
+Examples of this type of inspections are inspecting the preparedness to begin shotcreting of a specified tunnel section, and inspecting the preparedness to start a new excavation phase.